Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 If a quirk is not merged upstream (yet), you can still use it locally in Home Assistant - that’s exactly what this page covers.

-• File Editor / Studio Code Server add-on,
+• File Editor / Studio Code Server add-on

-• Samba/SMB share,
+• Samba/SMB share

-• SSH / terminal.
+• SSH / terminal

-• You can restart Home Assistant.
+• permission to restart Home Assistant

 Step-by-step: Install custom ZHA quirks